A parent’s guide to back-to-school tech for kids

 Our editorial transparency tool uses blockchain technology to permanently log all changes made to official releases after publication.
 However, this post is not an official release and therefore not tracked.
 Visit our learn more for more information.

 Students can be more successful when using technology that aligns with their own learning styles and interests.
 But it can take time to find the right tech, even when you’re an expert.
-Below, you’ll find a few tips on the ways tech can help support kids as they head back to school.
+Below, find a few tips on the ways tech can help support kids as they head back to school.

-For kinesthetic, or active, learners like my daughter, the GizmoWatch is a great smartwatch for kids.
-With timers and alarms, a GizmoWatch can help kids stay on track with homework and chores at home.
+The Gizmo Watch 3 is a great gadget for kids who are kinesthetic, or active, learners, like my daughter.
+With timers and alarms, a Gizmo Watch can help kids stay on track with homework and chores at home.
 Plus, a built-in step tracker can make active play part of the after-school routine by setting step goals for free time.
-And two-way calling and text makes it easy to coordinate pickup after school.
+And two-way calling and text make it easy to coordinate pickup after school.

 Smart speakers